 Emotional Safeness Therapy – an overview

 Emotional Safeness Therapy unifies therapeutic strategies aimed at rapid symptom reduction with strategies targeting relatively stable personality traits and those interpersonal styles that account for long-term vulnerability for depression.
-So, one can say that the aim of the intervention is to treat current depression, prevent future relapse and enhance overall quality of life.
+The aim of the intervention is to treat current depression, prevent future relapse and enhance overall quality of life.

 While the Multidimensional Model of Change in itself is like an empty, a-theoretical vessel and it does not imply the use of any particular treatment, Emotional Safeness Therapy fills it with specific concepts, therapeutic goals and strategies of change.